NBISweden/workshop-reproducible-research/docs/docker.md

 The `git_jupyter_docker` directory contains the final versions of all the files we've generated in the other tutorials: `environment.yml`, `Snakefile`, `config.yml`, `code/header.tex`, and `code/supplementary_material.Rmd`.
 The only difference compared to the tutorials is that we have also included the rendering of the supplementary material pdf into the Snakemake workflow as the rule `make_supplementary`.

 Now take a look at `Dockerfile`.
 Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the previous section.
 The main difference is that here we start from `rocker/verse:3.3.1` rather than from `ubuntu:16.04`.
 This image contains RStudio and a number of publishing-related packages, most notably LaTeX for generating PDF reports.
-We need this in order to be able to render the Supplementary material report to PDF, but it also takes up quite a lot of space (2.17 GB).
+We need this in order to be able to render the Supplementary material report to PDF, but unfortunately it also takes up quite a lot of space (2.2 GB).
 The other main difference is that we install a number of R packages with `install2.r`.
 We could have included these in the Conda environment as well, but R's package management is quite good so we might as well use that.
 If you look at the `CMD` command you can see that it will activate the Conda environment and run the whole Snakemake workflow by default.

 Now run `docker build` as before and go get a coffee while the image builds.
 Validate with `docker image ls`.
 Now all that remains is to run the whole thing with `docker run`.
 We just want to get the results, so mount the directory `/home/results/` to, say, `mrsa_results` in your current directory.
 Well done!
 You now have an image that allows anyone to exactly reproduce your analysis workflow (if you first `docker push` to Dockerhub that is).